 We utilized TiVo’s recent survey of 3,330 adults in order to evaluate each service on a level playing field.
 Respondents were asked, “Which channels would you be interested in including in your TV package?”
 The more people wanted a channel included, the higher it ranked.

 Here’s how many channels from TiVo’s survey each streaming service includes:

 As you can see, there isn’t a ton of separation (aside from AT&T TV NOW being solidly last).
-Hulu’s closest competitors are Sling Orange + Blue and fuboTV.
-We ultimately gave the edge to Hulu, as it’s the only service of those three to include the number one most desired channel according to TiVo’s survey: ABC.
+Hulu’s closest competitors are Sling Orange + Blue, YouTube TV and fuboTV.
+It depends on which channels you prioritize, but all three generally provide more value than Hulu.